Arcrammer/28.-DWA/README.md

 #### Preferred Operating System:
 ----
-Ubuntu 12.04 LTS should be the operating system used for serving the application.
+Ubuntu 12.04 LTS or later should be the operating system used for serving the application.
 Other operating systems have not been tested nor configured to support the application, although it uses mostly cross compatible dependencies.